 Gray County: Gray County issued a disaster declaration on February 28.
 County officials submitted a Disaster Summary Outline to TDEM on March 1.
-Evacuation from the city of Pampa is voluntary for residents and an emergency shelter is located at First Baptist Church and at the Gray County Animal Supply Point in Pampa.

 The Grapevine Creek Fire has burned 34,883 acres and is 100% contained.

 Hemphill County: Hemphill County submitted a Disaster Summary Outline to TDEM on March 3.
 Hemphill County issued a disaster declaration extension on March 17.